Skip to main content

 Limited Partnership

-It is important to have a limited partnership agreement setting out the partners' rights and responsibilities.
-Each state also requires a limited partnership to file a Certificate of Limited Partnership, usually with the Secretary of State.
-Generally, states require the certificate to include the name of the limited partnership (including initials or some other designation that makes the public aware that the business is a limited partnership).
-The name and address of each general partner, a mailing address for the limited partnership, and the latest date the limited partnership will dissolve.
+Each state also requires a limited partnership to file a Certificate of Limited Partnership.
+This form usually goes with the state's secretary of state.
+Generally, states need the certificate to include the name of the LP (including initials or some other designation that makes the public aware that the business is an LP).
+It should also include the name and address of each general partner.
+Included should also be a mailing address for the LP and the latest date the LP will dissolve.

-Remember, if you fail to strictly adhere to the state's requirements for forming a limited partnership, your limited partners may be exposed to personal liability for the limited partnership's debts and obligations.
-Finally, if you are going to do business in other states, it is important to meet their requirements as well.
+Remember to strictly adhere to the state's requirements for forming an LLP.
+Otherwise, your limited partners may have personal liability for the LP's debts and obligations.
+Finally, if you are doing business in other states, meeting their requirements is vital as well.

 Corporation